Below is a summary of the CO2 services we currently offer. More detailed information can be found further down this page.

 Yes you can absolutely exchange it 99% of the time (we have seen some keg fridges provide red CO2 tanks which we can't exchange)

 All you need to do is visit us in-store or pre purchase a buy in along with a 5lb gas exchange.
-Your first visit will be $65+ HST and then every exchange after that will be $30.

 We hear this a lot.
 All of our CO2 tanks are in great cosmetic condition and are fully certified.
-The buy in fee our customers pay to get into our program essentially covers your tanks first recertification.
+The buy-in fee our customers pay to get into our program essentially covers your tank's first recertification.
 We have strict rules on what kind of tanks we let into the program precisely because we want to make sure everyone gets the same quality of tank.

 Whatever tank you possess is the one you own.
 You are free to do with it whatever you like.
 Go ahead and get it filled elsewhere, or you can exchange it elsewhere.
 Just make sure the tank you get back is eligible for our program (aluminum, not painted).